 The Student Body Committee (SBC) is the student representative government for the School of Medicine and functions as the liaison between students, faculty and administration.
-Information on the Student Body Committee can be found at: https://www.umassmed.edu/studentlife/student-government/sbc/.
+Information on the Student Body Committee can be found on the Student Life website under Student Activities.

-v.
-Student Trustee
+V. Student Trustee